 Directorate BES Service area H&T Proposal being screened Speed limit, Kneeton Lane Middleton Tyas Officer(s) carrying out screening Neil Linfoot What are you proposing to do?
 Proposed extension of the current speed limit to cover the new development entrance Why are you proposing this?
-What New development with access to highway that is are the desired outcomes? currently within the derestricted limit Does the proposal involve a No significant commitment or removal of resources?
-Please give details. le there likely to be an adverse immed the second and the second of the fall second as second as the stand
+What are the desired outcomes?
+New development with access to highway that is currently within the derestricted limit Does the proposal involve a No significant commitment or removal of resources?
+Please give details.
+In the second started as the second s the second and the second the fall such as made at a d